Quantco/spox/docs/manual/operators.rst

 .. note::
    This naming scheme causes some operators (like ``min``, ``max``, ``abs``, ``range``, ...) to shadow builtin Python functions.
 A programmer may choose to alias them to another name when they are imported directly to avoid this issue.
 Additionally, ``IsInf``, ``IsNaN``, and ``MatMul`` are hard to predictably get right.
 They are called ``isinf``, ``isnan``, and ``matmul`` - like in numpy.

-   If required to do programmatically, to access a constructor by the ONNX operator name one may use the unstable  ``_CONSTRUCTORS`` dictionary.

 Data type attributes
 --------------------